WORSHIP and SUNDAY SCHOOL

 St. Peter Members Website Page

 Did you know that we have a dedicated page just for members of St. Peter?
-This page contains the most current church directory; monthly celebrations for birthdays, baptism and wedding anniversaries; annual Kingdom Spending Plan (budget); monthly financial reports; MLT and Voter Assembly minutes and announcements; church Constitution, and more.
+This page contains monthly celebrations for birthdays, baptisms, and wedding anniversaries; annual Kingdom Spending Plan (budget); monthly financial reports; MLT and Voter Assembly minutes and announcements; church Constitution, and more.
 NOTE: Password is the same as “prayers” password; call the church office with questions, 574-255-5585.